-During the past years, my research has been deeply concerned with our planet’s deserts.
-Drylands are not often seen as a space of distinctive and significant social relations, as sites of concrete histories and politics or of noteworthy ecological heritage and life.
-Rather, deserts widely figure as empty, timeless or dead and they have come to serve as a testing site for scientific exploration and presumed scientific advances.
-They morph into the backdrop of colonial and capitalist extraction and at the same time, deserts become dumping grounds in the toxic aftermath of our economic desires.
+Since 2017, my research has been deeply concerned with our planet’s deserts.
+Drylands are not often seen as a space of significance.
+Instead, deserts are treated as empty, timeless or dead and hence, they have come to serve as a testing site for scientific exploration and presumed scientific advances.
+Arid regions across the globe morph into the backdrop of colonial and capitalist extraction and at the same time, they become dumping grounds in the toxic aftermath of our economic desires.
 I wrote my PhD dissertation at Goldsmiths, University of London, on this subject.
-In the analysis, I worked my way through the interplay colonial science and administration and the more contemporary extractivist capital production taking place in deserts in the case of Egypt.
-The thesis looks at a number of desert programmes in Egypt in the fields of land reclamation and corporate desert agriculture, the planning and construction of new desert cities (including Egypt’s New Administrative Capital) as well as in the mining of gold.
+In the research, I worked my way through the interplay colonial science and colonial bureaucracies and the more contemporary extractivist capital production that is taking place in arid regions in the case of Egypt.
+The dissertation looks at a number of desert programmes in Egypt, specifically at land reclamation and corporate desert agriculture, the planning and construction of new desert cities (including Egypt’s New Administrative Capital) as well as the mining of gold.
 The PhD was supervised by Dr. David L. Martin in Politics and International Relations at Goldsmiths, University of London and it was examined in June 2024 by Prof. Harriet Hawkins (Royal Holloway, University of London) and Prof. Laleh Khalili (University of Exeter).

 In 2018, Saba Zavarei and I founded the research lab and publishing platform Konesh.
 In Konesh we come together with others to discuss different ideas and approaches towards the politics of space.
 So far, we have published two edited volumes - under the subjects “Scale” and “Trace” - and we have curated two multi-media exhibitions and events on those themes - one in London and one in Cairo.